 Reduced Work Requirement

-Boards must ensure that Workforce Solutions Office staff checks the Reduced Work Requirement box on TWIST tab Form H1836A/B for any individual with a reduced work requirement.
+Boards must ensure that Workforce Solutions Office staff checks the Reduced Work Requirement box on Form H1836A/B for any individual with a reduced work requirement.

-Single parents who meet the requirements in B-401.g, Teen Heads of Household, can meet the lesser of the two work requirements if they qualify for both.
+Single parents who meet the requirements of B-401.g, Teen Heads of Household, can meet the lesser of the two work requirements if they qualify for both.

 Special provisions for two-parent families include the following: